CSIRO-enviro-informatics/loci.cat/loci-datasets.md

 ## Queries

-The significant benefit of having a common core is that the queries required for standard Loc-I functionality are also common across datasets - i.e. the SPARQL queries will have no dependence on RDF predicates from application-specific vocabularies, only from `rdf:`, `dcterms:`, `rdfs:`, `geo:`, `geox:` and `loci:`.
+The significant benefit of having a common core is that the queries underlying standard Loc-I services are common across datasets - i.e. the SPARQL queries have no dependence on RDF predicates from application-specific vocabularies, only from `rdf:`, `dcterms:`, `rdfs:`, `geo:`, `geox:` and `loci:`.

 (detailed examples TBC)